apple/GCGC/src/notebooks/README.md

 # Notebooks

-> If this is your first time using a Jupyter notebook for python3, and you would like to modifiy and understand the source code, use the following [tutorials](../../tutorials)
+> If this is your first time using a Jupyter notebook for python3, and you would like to modifiy and understand the source code, use can use the [tutorials](../../tutorials)

-The notebook compare_any.ipynb is a complete analysis notebook, and only requires a user to edit the first cell.
+The notebook GCGC.ipynb is a complete analysis notebook, and only requires a user to edit the first cell.
 Locally create a copy of this file to do any work, and use the original as a reference.

+Known edge cases documented at the end of this file.

 ## Important:
 If you do not know how to start a jupyter notebooks server/kernel required for all notebooks, follow the setup instructions in [setup.md](../../setup.md)

 # GC Analysis provided
 The following are a list of automatically generated graphs/tables that are created after filling in the first cell with GC information.
 Afterwards, a detailed tuning section for each graph can be found.
+After generating a graph, feel free to change the parameters and labels, and re-run.

 > #### 1a.
 STW Pauses during program runtime, Linear
 > #### 1b.
 STW Pauses during program runtime, Logarithmic